- Code ENVS2011

 - Course subject Environmental Science

 The course applies the principles of ecosystem sciences to the study of the human environment.
 The emphasis is on the significance and function of ecosystems, how humans have affected these systems over time, and what are the opportunities of and barriers to making positive changes.
 Dynamical systems thinking and the concept of coupled social ecological system is introduced as a powerful means of comprehending the behaviour of these complex situations.
-Human-nature interactions over human history are critically reviewed, including hunter gatherer societies, early agricultural societies and modern globalised urban and industrial societies.
-The theories covered are exemplified by case studies on contemporary resource and environmental management practices, mainly from but not limited to Australia and Asia Pacific.
-Field trips allow students to experience first hand the complexity of these human-ecological interactions and the challenges of managing them sustainably.
-This course lays the foundations for later year courses in human ecology.
+Field trips allow students to experience first-hand the complexity of these human-ecological interactions and the challenges of managing them sustainably.
+In the latter half of the course, human-nature interactions over human history are critically reviewed, including hunter gatherer societies, early agricultural societies and modern globalised urban and industrial societies.
+Some key contemporary challenges facing humanity in the Anthropocene are presented for critical reflection.
+Students extend their understanding of one of these challenges in their final research report and presentation.

 Upon successful completion, students will have the knowledge and skills to:

 - Demonstrate a basic understanding of Human Ecology, including knowledge of the history and background to the topic.

 - Demonstrate an understanding of key linkages between ecosystem and social processes and how they relate to human-nature interactions, and to integrate this understanding with knowledge drawn from their own degree backgrounds.

 - Use a basic systems approach to ‘get at' an understanding of the complex, multi-scaled, interactions that characterize human-ecological situations, and their associated problems.